foerstj/sumcol/README.md

 ## Creatures

-Over 200 creatures are available for summoning.
+Almost 300 creatures are available for summoning.
+The Summons Collection now features all (normal & suitable) enemies from KoE, UP & LoA.\
 For a list of all supported creatures, see CREATURES.md.

 ## Balancing